emmawalshdev/living-landscapes/README.md

 4. Safari (3.7 %)

 [Cross Browser Testing](https://crossbrowsertesting.com/) was used to access the quality of the website on the above four browsers.
-During testing, a bug which affected all links  was discovered and this has been documented in the [Bugs Section](#bugs "goto bugs").
+During testing, a bug that affected all links  was discovered and this has been documented in the [Bugs section](#bugs "goto bugs").
 Other than this, no issues in compatibility were recorded.
 Internet explorer was also checked and it was discovered that several Bootstrap features did not work on this browser.
-Fixing these bugs in this release was not deemed as a priority due to the fact that IE is no longer supported by Microsoft.
+Fixing these bugs in this release was not deemed a priority due to the fact that IE is no longer supported by Microsoft.

 ### Responsiveness
-The website's reponsiveness was continuously monitored, throughout the development of this project using [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools).
+The website's responsiveness was continuously monitored, throughout the development of this project using [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools).

 In addition to this, [Lighthouse](https://developers.google.com/web/tools/lighthouse) was run in Chrome Dev Tools, to generate reports on the quality of the website.